-The medical use of cannabis is permitted in Canada since 2001.
-In a recently published Canadian study, researchers from the University of British Columbia in Vancouver evaluated patient reported safety and efficacy of cannabis from a survey of medical cannabis patients in Canada.
+Since 2001, treatment with medical cannabis has been permitted in Canada.
+In a recently published Canadian study, a team of researchers from the University of British Columbia in Vancouver examined the efficacy and safety of medical cannabis therapy based on real-world data.

 Cahill SP, Lunn SE, Diaz P, Page JE.
 Evaluation of patient reported safety and efficacy of cannabis from a survey of medical cannabis patients in Canada.
 Front Public Health 2021 (9):626853.
 Evaluation of Patient Reported Safety and Efficacy of Cannabis From a Survey of Medical Cannabis Patients in Canada